Ultimate Guide to Blind Rivets

 What is a rivet?
 Understanding rivets and the different blind rivet types.

 There are numerous rivet types for virtually any application; from connecting your home’s guttering with general purpose open-end rivets through to the cars we drive and the planes we fly with Huck rivets.
-Rivets are available in a range of different metals including steel, stainless-steel (both grades 304 & 316) & aluminium, with some options in a combo of different materials like steel & aluminium.
-This blog is a starters guide to rivets and Aerobolt® is Sydney's leading supplier of rivets that can assist with rivet type, rivet size and their application; including rivet gun selection and rivet test lab services.
-Think of us as the rivet lads!
+Rivets are available in a range of different metals including steel, stainless-steel (grades 304 & 316) & aluminium, with some options in a combo of different materials like steel & aluminium.
+This blog is a starters guide to rivets and Aerobolt® is a leading supplier of rivets that can assist with all things rivets including rivet type, rivet size and their application; plus rivet gun selection and rivet test lab services with Riley the rivet lad.

 Typical Standard Pop Rivet